-3. Midterm Exam 15%
+2. Midterm Exam 15%

-A comprehensive (to that point) midterm will be given midway through the quarter.
+A midterm (comprehensive to that point in the quarter) will be given midway through the quarter.
 It will cover material both from in-class discussion and assigned readings.
 It will take the form of short-answers and essays, and it will specifically seek to assess that you have understood and engaged various dimensions of human trafficking, both analytically/conceptually and from the point of view of theological and ethical categories.
 (Assesses course goals 1 and 2 and RTC objectives 3.1 and 3.2.)